-Are you shopping and buying too many clothes because you think they will make you more happy, more fashionable, and more popular?
-I say owning less clothes can do all of that and more.
+Are you shopping and buying too many clothes because you think they will make you happier, more fashionable, and more popular?
+I say owning fewer clothes can do all of that and more.
 Let me show you how.

 Now I wonder what state of mind would cause that to happen.
 In my post “Over Consumption & Food Waste In America” I discuss some of the possibilities.
 I hope it was social programming and not unhappiness that caused this to happen as I remember my mother always being strong and happy.

-For me, I found that creating a Minimalist Uniform Wardrobe works for me as it has brought me more happiness, saves me time and money almost every day.
-I am going to show you the amazing life-changing benefits of owning less clothes has to offer and they may not be what you think.
+Me, I found that creating a Minimalist Uniform Wardrobe works for me as it has brought me more happiness, and saves me time and money almost every day.
+I am going to show you the amazing life-changing benefits of owning fewer clothes to offer and they may not be what you think.